geegatomar/EFraS/vne/README.md

  ## main.py
  The main executable in the package.

+ ## configurations.json
+ User specified *configurations* are specified here.
+These configurations decide the number of nodes in substrate graph, number of VNRs, the cpu/bw requirements of those generated VNRs, etc.

  ## substrate.py
  Substrate module consists of methods concerning creation of the substrate (physical) network.
   - The construction of the spine-leaf topology in mininet